rahulkanojiya/Predict-The-Cancellation-of-Hotel-Booking/README.md

 ## Future Scope

 * Use multiple Algorithms
-* Some App or Webpage Could be Created
+* Some App or Webpage Could be Created.